-Name Freq. of Use Concentration Qty.Used/Year Sodium Chloride As needed <200 mg/L +/- 1,000 lbs.
-Virkon Aquatic As needed 1.3 oz/gal H_20 +/- 10 lbs.
+Name Freq. of Use Concentration Qty.Used/Year Virkon Aquatic As needed 1.3 oz/gal H 2 0 ~10 lbs.

 b.
 Other compounds identified in the permittee's application.
 The following compounds were identified in the permittee's application as currently being or potentially being in use.
 The permittee is authorized to discharge the following compounds.
-It is the Department's Best Professional Judgment (BPJ) that the incidental discharge of these chemicals will not cause or contribute to non-attainment of applicable water quality standards.